aldenfairley-catalyst/CardForge/README.md

 ### Troubleshooting local setup
 - Avoid `sudo npm install`; it can create permission issues with the Vite cache.
 If you already used sudo, remove the generated `node_modules` folder and rerun `npm install`.
 - If you see `tsx: command not found`, the server dependencies were not installed.
 Run `npm run install:server` from the repo root.
+- If port 8787 is already taken, set `PORT=8788` (or another open port) before running `npm run dev`.
+The server will also try the next two ports automatically.

 ## GitHub Pages
 1) Push to main